skellis46/slipbox/improvisation and the threshold of the self.md

 The improvisations do not so much leave ordinary life behind as establish a temporary set of conditions in which ordinary life, bodily sensation, memory, thought, image and movement are received differently.
 These conditions matter: the near silence, the witness, the room and the clear commitment to non-judgement form a porous container that affords the two people the capacity to trust each other, and for the mover to enter, deepen and return.

 As Katye describes it, 'there's a threshold.
 There [are] many thresholds but first is to actually just go into space and begin' (Coe, 14 February 2024 am; conversation 10 of 13).
-This crossing is expresses commitment: 'I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is' (Coe, 14 February 2024 am; conversation 10 of 13).
+This crossing expresses commitment: 'I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is' (Coe, 14 February 2024 am; conversation 10 of 13).

 ### Serial sensory tracking